Death of Melinda Duckett: Disappearance of Trenton Duckett

 Duckett reported her son missing on August 27, 2006.
 She told police that she went to check on Trenton in his bedroom after she had finished watching a film, and discovered that Trenton was gone and there was a cut in the window screen above the crib.
 According to police, she was considered the prime suspect in her son's disappearance but no arrests were made because they hoped she would lead them to Trenton.

 Death

 Duckett was interviewed about Trenton's disappearance by Nancy Grace for a September 8, 2006, episode of Grace's television program.
 During the interview Grace accused Duckett of hiding something because Duckett refused to take a polygraph test and provided vague answers to questions.
 The day after the taping of the show, Duckett wrote a two page letter addressed to "the public" expressing her love for Trenton and anger over being faced with "ridicule and criticism."
-She left the letter on the dashboard of her car, entered her grandparents' home, retrieved her grandfather's shotgun, entered a closet and died by suicide by firearm.
+After writing the letter, she committed suicide using her grandfather's shotgun.